watchdogpolska/django-teryt-tree/README.rst

 --------

 * Import database from official exports - TERC and SIMC database.
-* Store data as modified pre-order traversal tree for effective region queery
+* Store data as modified pre-order traversal tree for effective regional query
+* Support format of teryt.stat.gov.pl and eteryt.stat.gov.pl

 Cookiecutter Tools Used in Making This Package
 ----------------------------------------------